yi-ge/frp-update-center/README.md

 `/frpc/info`: Returns the latest version of frpc and its download URL for a given operating system and architecture.
 `/frpc/download`: Downloads the latest version of frpc for a given operating system and architecture.

-To use the update center, you can send HTTP requests to these endpoints using a web browser or a command-line tool like curl.
-For example, to get the latest version of frpc for Linux AMD64, you can send a GET request to `http://localhost:65527/frpc/info?os_type=linux&arch=amd64`, which will return a JSON object like this:
+The version parameter in these endpoints is optional.
+If it is not specified, the latest version of frp will be used.
+To get information about a specific version of frp, you can include the version parameter in your request.
+For example, to get the latest version of frpc for Linux AMD64 for version 0.37.1, you can send a GET request to <http://localhost:65527/frpc/info?os_type=linux&arch=amd64&version=0.37.1>, which will return a JSON object like this:

 ```json
 {